AhmedT1337/subdorker/README.md

 # subdorker

 subdorker is basically a python script that dorks google for subdomains.
-I consider adding some more features in it so please if you have an idea drop it on my twitter
+I consider adding some more features in it so please if you have any idea that might be useful drop it on my twitter
 			https://twitter.com/AhmedT1337

 installation :